 This interview with Michael Shrieve covers Michael's reflections on his 25-year journey creating "Drums of Compassion," the influence of Olatunji, and how it shaped the album.
 We dive into personal stories and career milestones, including his time with Santana and other iconic musicians.
 Michael also shares how he overcame self-doubt and the importance of staying true to one's artistic vision.
 You'll gain insights into his creative process and his valuable advice for aspiring artists.

-Exciting News: "Doubt Riding Shotgun" Audiobook Coming Soon!
+Exciting News: "Doubt Riding Shotgun" Audiobook is OUT!

 We often get caught in the "best practices bottleneck" - seeking advice from experts that doesn't apply to our unique business.
 This leads to analysis paralysis rather than action.
 The truth is you know yourself best.
 Instead of following someone else's best practices, just start doing and aim to continuously improve.
 Meet your audience where they are, build trust in the marketplace, and don't get hung up trying to check every box.
 Focus on what will drive real growth for your specific business.